AntonioPedro04/newsletter-sign-up-form/README.md

 ### What I learned

 It was a super fun experience making this project.
 It was the first time in a real project I used string methods and destructuring concepts to make the string verification work as a whole.
+Right below it can be seen one step of the verification that was necessary to be done.

 ```js
 const hasConsecutiveDots = function (username) {